 Through the intensive outpatient program mental health workers provide the right opportunities, flexibility, and freedom to test and challenge the skills and techniques that clients might have learned throughout their recovery journey.
 Developed for those who are a little further along in the process, IOP serves as the perfect stage for continued independence.

-If you’re looking for an IOP program near me, make sure you perform due diligence and learn more about your options before committing to a specific provider.
+If you’re looking for an intensive outpatient program in Dallas, TX, make sure you perform due diligence and learn more about your options before committing to a specific provider.
 A good IOP should provide individualized care at the hands of professionals who deliver compassionate services and a conducive atmosphere for continued and lasting recovery.